Equity Release Interest Rates

 Do You Pay Interest on Equity Release?

-Yes, on most Equity Release products you have an interest rate applied to the amount you release.
-There are two types of Equity Release product in the UK:
+Yes, on most equity release products an interest rate is applied to the amount you release.
+There are two main types of equity release products available in the UK:

 - Home Reversion Plans